MitchellMcKenna/dotfiles/README.markdown

     git submodule init
     git submodule update

-Create a symbolic link so that ~/.bashrc points to ~/dotfiles/.bashrc

-    mv ~/.bashrc ~/.bashrc.bak
-    ln -s ~/dotfiles/.bashrc ~/.bashrc

 Create a symbolic link so that ~/.gitconfig points to ~/dotfiles/.gitconfig (update with your git creds)

     mv ~/.gitconfig ~/.gitconfig.bak